vuefront/vuefront/README.md

 - JAMstack

 ## Who can use VueFront?
 You or your clients with a site on an old-fashiond CMS.
-If you want to try new technology, outrun your competition and just provide a better user experiance, but not ready to invest thousands of dollars, VueFront is for you.
+If you want to try new technology, outrun your competition and just provide a better user experience, but not ready to invest thousands of dollars, VueFront is for you.

 - It uses the latest tech stack.
 - It's free.